Is my car suitable for towing?

 If in doubt it is a good idea to speak to an experienced tower.

 Fitting a towbar to your car

-The club will pay 50% of your towbar fitting costs and then, if you remain an active tower in the club, you will get free air money for the following two years.
+The club will pay 50% of your towbar fitting costs and then, if you remain an active tower in the club, you will get free air money.
 You will still have to pay your BSAC fees.
 Active tower means you have towed at least three times for the club in the previous year.

 It’s a good idea to try a few places for quotes for fitting towbars because the cost can vary enormously.